-The Medical Staff shall consist of the following categories: Active, Courtesy, Provisional, Corresponding, and Emeritus.
+The Medical Staff shall consist of the following categories: Active, Courtesy, Provisional, Corresponding, Emeritus, and Telemedicine.
+Except for those appointed to the Corresponding, Emeritus, or Telemedicine Staff, each applicant granted membership will first be assigned to the Provisional Staff category.